-An Alien in the true sense of the word
+An Alien in the true sense of

-If one pores over the Second Team
+one pores over the Second Team

 postcard from the 1912-13 season the eyes are naturally drawn to Dr Rumjahn